dotnet/AspNetCore.Docs/aspnetcore/security/authentication/facebook-logins.md

 * Once you publish your web site to Azure web app, you should reset the `AppSecret` in the Facebook developer portal.

-* Set the `Authentication:Facebook:AppId` and `Authentication:Facebook:AppSecret` as application setting in the Azure web app portal.
+* Set the `Authentication:Facebook:AppId` and `Authentication:Facebook:AppSecret` as application settings in the Azure portal.
 The configuration system is setup to read keys from environment variables.